 A study of the three-dimensional form is important to artistic skill development.
-This course provides opportunities for mastery of wheel-thrown and hand-built techniques as well as experience with glaze formulation and application of surface decoration.
+This course provides opportunities for mastery of wheelthrown and hand-built techniques as well as experience with glaze formulation and application.

 VI.
 LEARNING OBJECTIVES AND OUTCOMES

 Upon completion of this course, the student will be able to: